Great-Sun-Group/greatsun-dev/README.md

   - `avatar up`: generates new context for the avatar, and creates and checks out a new branch if you are on dev.
   - `avatar load`: pulls from remote dev to an existing or new branch in all the repos in the container, and installs the submodules set in [Configuration](docs/greatsun-dev_configuration.md) into the credex-ecosystem.
   - `avatar engage`: fires up the servers across the container and submodules.
-  - `avatar commit`: Stages, commits, and pushes current code to all repos with a unified commit message.
+  - `avatar commit`: Commits and pushes current code to all affected repos with a unified commit message.
   - `avatar submit`: Creates a pull request for the current branch into the dev branch across all repositories.
   - `avatar down` exits back to the terminal.